jipjan/MusixMatchAPI/README.md

 # MusixMatchAPI
-A Musixmatch API implementation for .NET
+A (full) Musixmatch API implementation for .NET

-This is currently a stub, code will be uploaded very soon.
+Most of the code is tested, except for the commercial parts of the API.

+If you improved the code, don't hesitate to create a pull request!